ucsb-cs48/s20/_lectures/lect12.md

 What obstacles remain to completing MVP:
 * List them as bullet items

-Support that would be helpful from course staff to completing MVP:
+Support that would be helpful from course staff to completing MVP
 * List ideas as bullet items

 ## (Include anything else your team thinks is important to document)